 β-thalassemia may also be described as Mediterranean Anemiaa condition where there aren’t enough healthy red blood cells to carry adequate oxygen to the body's tissues or Cooley’s anemia.

-- β+: a reduced amount of β‑globin is produced
+- β⁺ (beta-plus): a reduced amount of beta-globin is produced

 Your genotype can be determined by a blood test and may help your doctor with treatment decisions.
-Many people with β‑thalassemia find out their genotype when they are first diagnosed.
+Many people with beta-thalassemia learn their genotype when they are first diagnosed.
 If you’re not sure what your genotype is, you can ask your doctor.